uf-mil/mil/Architecture.md

     - (Move while pointing; Point and open gripper; etc)
 - Navigate without landmarks safely for some distance
 - Generate and operate on a traversability map

-# Open Questions
-- Can we ever make all three cameras work?
-Is it a bus bandwidth problem?